License Plate Recognition

 License plates in the LPR system will be stored for no longer than 60 days, unless it is involved in a citation, open appeal case, or law enforcement ongoing investigation or to be used as evidence by a law enforcement agency.
 Data stored for longer will be anonymized, aggregated and used for various analytics.

 - Temporary Plates - If you have a new vehicle with a temporary, paper license plate, you must register your vehicle online using the last 8 characters of the VIN as the license plate and by entering the full VIN in the VIN field.
+Please select VIN NUMBER as the Vehicle Plate Type.
 Please note that VINs do not contain the letters O, I and Q so that they are not confused with the numbers 0, 1 and 9.
 You must link the vehicle to your "permit" to avoid receiving a citation.
 Once a permanent plate have been obtained, it must be added to the "permit" online.

 - Rental Vehicles - As is the case with any other vehicle, rental vehicles need to be registered online and linked to an individual's "permit".
 When the rental vehicle has been returned and is no longer in use, the information for the rental should be removed from both the "permit" and the parking profile as it may be rented and parked on campus by a different driver in the future.